EU Electronic Signature Levels (eIDAS): What's the Difference Between Simple, Advanced, and Qualified Signatures?

 The Basic Idea of the eIDAS Regulation

-eIDAS (electronic IDentification, Authentication and trust Services) is an EU regulation that came into force in 2016.
-It creates common rules for electronic identification and electronic signatures in all EU countries.
-In practice, eIDAS means that an electronic signature cannot be dismissed in court simply because it is in electronic form.
-This applies throughout the EU.
-The regulation was updated in 2024 (eIDAS 2.0), which introduced, among other things, the EU Digital Identity Wallet (EUDI Wallet) and stricter requirements for trust services.
+eIDAS (electronic IDentification, Authentication and trust Services) is an EU regulation that came into effect in 2016.
+It establishes common rules for electronic identification and electronic signatures across all EU member states.\n\nIn practice, eIDAS means the following: an electronic signature cannot be denied legal effect in court solely because it is in electronic form.
+This applies throughout the EU.\n\nThe regulation was updated in 2024 (eIDAS 2.0), introducing elements such as the EU Digital Identity Wallet (EUDI Wallet) and stricter requirements for trust services.

 SES – Simple Electronic Signature